YilamuLafeier/yilamulafeier.github.io/essays/themindmechanic.md

 <br/><br/>

 * Experience WODs e.g. E18 <br/>
     * I used AI as more of a refined Google search, allowing me to move through my confusion faster.
 This was to practice my speed with coding blind allowing me to avoid spending too much time browsing the web.
-GiHub Copilot was the AI I would use.<br/>
+GiHub Copilot was the AI I would use.
+Prompts would be along the lines of "In the BootCamp 5 documentation there is information regarding navbars.
+Provide me a breakdown of what it says and how would it relate in context to my code?"<br/>
 * In-class Practice WODs<br/>
     * All WODs treated the same.
 My approach was the same as 1).<br/>
 * In-class WODs<br/>